-Scroll on to check out some stunning crescent moon tattoos that will inspire your new ink.
+Scroll on for some stunning crescent moon tattoos that will inspire your new ink.

 Mid-Size Ankle Crescent Moon

 This mid-size ankle crescent moon has a face, adding a bit of whimsy to the design.
-The artist also used some dots near the tips of the moon to act as shading and around the outside as stars.
+The artist also used some dots near the tips of the moon to act as shading, and around the outside to act as stars.

 Saffron and Crescent Moon

-The artist filled in the ends of the slender crescent moon, fading out the black with light dots towards the middle.
-The precise linework carries in the saffron illustration and constellation laying atop the moon.
+This artist filled in the ends of the slender crescent moon, fading out the black with light dots towards the middle.
+The precise line work carries in the saffron illustration and constellation laying atop the moon.

 Crescent Moon with a Small Hand

-By adding a small hand holding the crescent moon, the tattoo puts extra emphasis on the femininity of the symbol.
+By adding a small hand holding the crescent moon, this tattoo puts extra emphasis on the delicate feel of the symbol.
 The filled-in moon adds some black art contrast to the line-art hand.

 Watercolor Crescent Moon

-The artist uses a watercolor-esque style on this crescent moon made up of roses and colorful botanicals.
+The artist uses a watercolor-esque style on this crescent moon tattoo, comprising roses and colorful botanicals.
 While the symbols invoke a connection to spirituality and nature, the use of color allows the tattoo to be more aesthetically customized.

 Crescent Moon with a Black Cat